awalterschulze/checklicense/README.md

 It returns with exit code 1, if there are any files without a license as a header.

 ```
-$ checklicense <folder to scan> <list of files and folders to exclude from the scan separated by spaces>
+$ checklicense <folder to scan> <list of files to exclude from the scan separated by spaces>
 ```

 ## Languages officially support